 Applied Biosystems Attune

-The Applied Biosystems Attune cytometer is a cytometer (not capable of sorting) that can measure fluorescent markers that are excited by blue or violet lasers.
+The Applied Biosystems Attune cytometer is an analytical cytometer (not capable of sorting) that can measure fluorescent markers that are excited by blue or violet lasers.
 This instrument is a good alternative to the Sony if sorting is not needed, and the panel of fluorescent markers does not require the 6 detectors of the Sony.
+We do not charge for usage time or reagents on the Attune instrument!